vanhoangkha/Networking-fundamentals/Day30_First_Hop_Redundancy_Protocols.md

 - THIS VIP is used by HOSTS as the DEFAULY Gateway IP
 - The ROUTERS communicate with each other by sending “Hello” messages
 - One Router becomes the ACTIVE Router, the other(s) STANDBY
-- When a HOST sends traffic to an ADDRESS outside of the Mạng, it sends an ARP REQUEST (Broadcast Flood) to the VIP to find out it’s Địa chỉ MAC
+- When a HOST sends traffic to an ADDRESS outside of the Network, it sends an ARP REQUEST (Broadcast Flood) to the VIP to find out it’s Địa chỉ MAC
     - Spanning Tree prevents Broadcast STORM due to Broadcast Flood
 - The ACTIVE Router sends the ARP REPLY back (it’s VIRTUAL Địa chỉ MAC) to the HOST
-- The HOST now sends traffic OUTSIDE of the Mạng with:
+- The HOST now sends traffic OUTSIDE of the Network with:
     - Source IP (HOST IP)
     - Destination IP (External Địa chỉ IP)
     - Source MAC (HOST Địa chỉ MAC)